SAP vs. JD Edwards ERP

 All SAP systems use machine learning and artificial intelligence (AI) to continually customize functionality.
 And all of SAP’s cloud platform systems integrate finance, sales, supply chain management, production, project management, and production processes in real-time.

-What is JD Edwards ERP Software?
+JD Edwards ERP Software

 JD Edwards EnterpriseOne